 What is an ancient grain?

 An ancient grain is a grain that is considered to have been minimally changed with selective breeding.
 Ancient grains are not made into hybrids but instead, remain as close as possible to their natural origins.
-Because of this, they're often more nutritionally dense than regular grains.

 Some pseudo-cereals, such as whole grain quinoa, also fit into the category of ancient grains.
-While these are not technically grains, they share similar nutritional benefits, including protein and fiber.
+While these are not technically grains, they share similar benefits, including protein and fiber.

 Is ancient grain bread gluten free?